 Mexico’s landscapes range from the Caribbean Coast to the lush jungles in the south to mountains in the middle and deserts up north.
 It’s a country that takes time and effort to explore, and that is why so many travelers keep coming back here.

-After traveling around to different parts of the country, I created a list of Mexico travel tips to help you plan your adventure.
+After spending time in different parts of the country, I created a list of Mexico travel tips to help you plan your adventure.

 My Mexico tips will provide insight into the country’s culture, help you to save money and cover some of the most common mistakes that many tourists make while traveling the country.